backuprestore/isaver-isaverx-RS485-modbus/README.md

 ## 3.)
 Digital Input
 -> permanently connecting IN1-4 to ground will activate the function
 - GND: ground
-- IN1: Off - if disconnected, the digital control will be invalid;
+- IN1: Off - this really power off inverter! you can't wake with rs485, just IN2-4, but will never be
 - IN2: ON 2900rpm (backwash) - if disconnected, the control priority will be back on panel control;
 - IN3: ON 2400rpm (day mode) - if disconnected, the control priority will be back on panel control;
 - IN4: ON 1200rpm (night mode) - if disconnected, the control priority will be back on panel control;